Give blood or platelets with Red Cross ahead of holiday weeks

 It’s important for donors − especially type O blood donors and platelet donors − to give now to ensure hospitals have the blood they need through the end of the year.
 Schedule an appointment by using the Red Cross Blood Donor App, visiting RedCrossBlood.org or calling 1-800-RED CROSS (1-800-733-2767).

-As a thank-you, all who come to give blood through Dec.
-15 will receive a $10 Amazon.com Gift Card by email, thanks to Amazon.* Those who come to give through Jan.
-2 will get a long-sleeved Red Cross T-shirt, while supplies last. *Terms apply.
-Visit rcblood.org/together.
+As a thank you, those who give through Jan.
+2 will get a long-sleeved Red Cross T-shirt while supplies last.

 (0) comments